- August 3, 2020

 - Student: proof of enrollment with a Belgian school or university is needed, along with proof of sufficient means of subsistence.

-These are just some examples of the status for which an EU national can apply for temporary Belgian residency.
+These are just some examples of the status for which an EU national can apply for temporary Belgium residence permit.
 Moving to Belgium is also possible for trainees (based on a traineeship contract) or for family members (a partner, spouse, or children) under the family reunification purpose.

 EU nationals can obtain permanent residency in Belgium after an uninterrupted stay of five years (based on temporary residence permits).
 One of our Belgium immigration lawyers can provide details on the separate process of applying for the permanent residence permit.